ironsmile/euterpe/README.md

 Install
 ======

 The safest route is installing [one of the releases](https://github.com/ironsmile/httpms/releases).
 Running `go install` in the project root directory will compile `httpms` and move its binary in your `$GOPATH`.
-Releases from `v1.0.1` onward have their go dependencies bundled in.
-To make use of them you will have to have the environment variable `GO15VENDOREXPERIMENT=1` when building.
-See [this document](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo/edit#!) for more details.
+Releases from `v1.0.1` onward have their go dependencies vendored.

 If you want to install the latest development version from the `master` branch, you can just run